jackfperryjr/shopkeepr/README.md

 ## What is this?

 DragonRealms has player-owned shops scattered across plazas in Crossing, Riverhaven, Shard, and Therenborough.
-Finding what's for sale means wandering from shop to shop, typing `LIST` in each one, and hoping something catches your eye.
+Finding what's for sale means wandering from shop to shop, typing `SHOP` in each one, and hoping something catches your eye.
 That gets old fast.

 shopkeepr solves that.
-It's a searchable, filterable web page that shows every item currently for sale across all four plazas — item name, price, shop, town, and description — updated regularly by a script that walks the plazas and pushes the data here automatically.
+It's a searchable, filterable web page that shows every item currently for sale across all three plazas — item name, price, shop, town, and description — updated regularly by a script that walks the plazas and pushes the data here automatically.

 ---